 “Like each of the seven regions of the Earth, each of the seven First-born (the primordial human groups) receives its light and life from its own especial Dhyani – spiritually, and from the palace (house, the planet) of that Dhyani physically; so with the seven great Races to be born on it.
 The first is born under the Sun; the second under Brihaspati (Jupiter); the third under Lohitanga (the “fiery-bodied,” Venus, or Sukra); the fourth, under Soma (the Moon, our Globe also, the Fourth Sphere, being born under and from the Moon) and Sani, Saturn, the Krura-lochana (evil-eyed) and the Asita (the dark); the fifth, under Budha (Mercury).”

-So just as the Seven Root Races – only five of which have so far come into existence: the Polarian, Hyperborean, Lemurian, Atlantean, and Aryan (meaning Indo-Caucasian and having no connection or similarity with 20th century race ideology) – are each born under the occult influence and energies of one of the Seven Hierarchies of Dhyan Chohans (celestial beings), transmitted through one of the seven sacred planets, so were “the seven primitive groups of the first Root-race,” which seven groups have continued to exist on this Earth throughout all the other Root Races, national races, ethnicities, and so forth.
+So just as the Seven Root Races – only five of which have so far come into existence: the Polarian (not a term used by HPB but nonetheless a very useful one to aid comprehension), Hyperborean, Lemurian, Atlantean, and Aryan (meaning Indo-Caucasian and having no connection or similarity with 20th century race ideology) – are each born under the occult influence and energies of one of the Seven Hierarchies of Dhyan Chohans (celestial beings), transmitted through one of the seven sacred planets, so were “the seven primitive groups of the first Root-race,” which seven groups have continued to exist on this Earth throughout all the other Root Races, national races, ethnicities, and so forth.
 “At the present time the seven races are mixed together, and representatives of all are in the many so-called races of men.”

 This naturally raises the question of what exactly are these Seven Primordial Human Groups.

 The passage just quoted would seem to suggest that this relates to the subject of the Seven Rays.